Trust Administration Our Practice is Your Solution.

 While many trustees may mean well, they may not have the time, knowledge, or ability to complete all the necessary estate duties as a trust attorney would.
 If beneficiaries believe that a trustee is not doing their duties, is making poor decisions, or has breached the fiduciary duty, they can take legal action against the trustee.

-What is a Living Trust on a House?
+What Is a Living Trust on a House?

 A living trust is a legal document that allows a person (the grantor or trustor) to transfer ownership of their property, such as a house, into the trust while they are still alive.
 The trust is managed by a trustee, who is responsible for overseeing the property and ensuring that it is used for the benefit of the beneficiaries named in the trust.